 Requirements to Build an Index-Based Search Engine in Python

-You should have :
+You should have:

-• The package manager PIP
+- The Python package manager PIP

-• Pickle Library: Pickle is a default module installed on both Python 2 and Python 3.
+Pickle is a default module installed on both Python 2 and Python 3.
 If your pickle module is not found, run this command in your terminal to install this library:

 pip install pickle-mixin

 We’ll use the pickle module to save our index file and load the index file when the query is called.
-Pickle module is useful for storing Python objects into a file.
+The pickle module is useful for storing Python objects into a file.
 With this function, we will use pickle to save our dictionary Python to file, thus allowing us to read files faster.

 TF-IDF is a technique that’s used to find the meaning of sentences and cancels out the shortcomings of the bag of words technique.
 The bag of words technique is good for text classification or for helping a machine read words in numbers.

-Script Indexing with TF-IDF
+Script Indexing With TF-IDF

 import re